massun-onibakuchi/napier/README.md

  Napier's unique AMM design allows liquidity providers to be expected higher transaction fee revenue compared to traditional yield stripping applications by providing multiple advatanges :

- Non-liquidation - Napier can be likened to a secondary market for interest rates.
-Also, the two Napier minted tokens (PT and YT) are fully backed by the underlying asset and the interest accrued from it.
-As such, there is no risk of default or liquidation.

- Interest Rate Elasticity - As a yield stripping app, Napier does not have its own lending market.
-As such, the yield is based on the interest rate elasticity of DeFi's existing variable-yield source protocol, giving you the flexibility to customize and create fixed-rate products based on it.

  This second advantages will let traders make arbitrage based on their customized fixed-rate products by using Napier Finance multiple choices thanks to it's elasticity.

  You can for example choose to use :